Directed by: James Wan

 As we rapidly approach the release of Saw V, it's interesting to go back and see how the entire thing began.
 While the franchise is now a well-known commodity, the original film still works very well as a stand-alone film.
 Despite its low budget and quick shooting schedule, the cast and crew truly managed to capture lightning in a bottle, but isn't that how it usually is with horror?
 While the sequels have been very fun films, none of them have matched the heights of the original, which is not only the best of the series so far, but one of the best mainstream horror films of this decade.
 It seems like Saw gets a bit of a bad rap from some of the purists out there, but I find it to be a thoughtfully constructed and excellently written film that was craftily brought to the screen by Wan's confident and stylish direction.
 I haven't enjoyed his follow up films (Dead Silence and Death Sentence) as much as his debut film, but there's no denying his skills as a visual stylist.
-I wouldn't call the film a masterpiece, and I'm not sure if it's going to go down as a classic (only time will determine that); however, it is a thrilling ride with a great story and nice thematic elements underpinning it.
+I'm not sure if Saw is going to go down as a classic (only time will determine that); however, it is a thrilling ride with a great story and nice thematic elements underpinning it.
 I am certainly prepared to call it a classic.